Emporium Capwell: The Emporium flagship store

+Capwell's Oakland store

 The H.C.
 Capwell flagship store is located at Broadway and 20th Street in downtown Oakland and opened in August 1929.
 The landmark structure suffered minor structural damage during the 1989 Loma Prieta earthquake and was closed for repairs, but reopened early 1990.
 It had been a landmark shopping destination for East Bay residents for decades.
 Emporium closed its doors in February 1996 and, in March, Sears assumed possession.
 It remained in operation as Sears until its sale and closure in the summer of 2014, when it was scheduled to be renovated and converted to a high-tech retail/office space.
 Uber bought the building in 2015 and renovated it under the name Uptown Station, with the office space to become the company headquarters, then sold it in December 2017 to CIM Group.

+Capwell's Fremont store

+Capwell's originally opened up a storefront across the street from Washington Hospital in 1968, at 2500 Mowry Ave.
+This was a popular location for "hot-rodders" to hang out at the time, when they weren't racing at Baylands drag strip in South Fremont.
+This original Capwell's building is still standing, but is now occupied by Washington Hospital West.

+In 1987-1989, Capwell's made the move to NewPark Mall, across the 880 freeway from Fremont.
+It underwent several name simplifications, eventually settling on "Emporium".
+In 1996, Capwell's went out of business and Target moved into that location in NewPark Mall.